 Tel: +34 93 413 2775

 This is an easy question to answer.
 Barcelona does not have any public toilets.
 It is a real problem in the city and of some concern at the moment.
-Most restaurants or bars allow people to use their toilets and there are bars that do have disabled access however I don't have a list of them.
-Again your feedback would be useful here!
+Most restaurants or bars allow people to use their toilets and there are bars that do have access for people with a disability however I don't have a list of them.
+Again your feedback would be useful here.

 Cosmoscooter based in Barcelona offers an affordable electric scooter, buggy or electric wheelchair rental for the duration of your stay.
 They can deliver the mobility scooter to you.